 It was strange and at times I felt out of place because of my youth and naiveté.
 But the promotions kept coming, along with raises.
 I was doing well in school and life was pretty good for a guy from very humble beginnings.

-That fateful decision in 1986 has turned into a 30 year, amazing journey for me in the call center outsourcing industry.
-And it all started with an innocuous job referral.
+That fateful decision in 1986 has turned into a thirty-year, amazing journey for me in the call center outsourcing industry.
+And it all started with a simple job referral.
 My story is like that of so many others who got their start the same way.
 In truth, I didn’t set out to be a contact center executive and outsourcing leader.
 It just happened, and I’m so glad it did.
 Quite often I am asked what the secret to my success is.
 I believe there are several key factors, but the one that stands out most to me lately is my ability to be humbled by my career roots.
 From aspiring agent to prosperous entrepreneur.

 You and I both have colleagues and friends who went from entry level agent to higher heights in management, executive leadership and even entrepreneurship like yours truly.
 People who never thought that a long and fruitful career was possible in an industry that is often misunderstood and unfairly maligned.